mparno/fenics-web/source/citing/index.rst

 How to cite us
 ##############

-Aspects of the methods and software developed under the umbrella of the FEniCS Project are published in journals and conference proceedings.
-If you use FEniCS components, the developers would be grateful if you would cite the relevant publications.
+If you use FEniCS, the developers would be grateful if you would cite the relevant publications.
+As a rule of thumb, cite at least the top publications (underlined) for each relevant component.

 DOLFIN
 ------

-* A. Logg and G.N.
-Wells (2010).
+* **A. Logg and G.N.
+Wells (2010)**.
-  DOLFIN: Automated finite element computing,
+  *DOLFIN: Automated finite element computing*,
   ACM Transactions on Mathematical Software 37(2):417-444.
   [`doi:10.1145/1731022.1731030 <http://dx.doi.org/10.1145/1731022.1731030>`_]
   [`arXiv:1103.6248 <http://arxiv.org/abs/1103.6248>`_]